google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_3.rst

            - Search fails after transferring and publishing a database using disconnected send from the command line
            - Re-publish the database from the web interface.
          * - 825
-           - Geserver fails to startup fully due to conflicting protobuf library
+           - Geserver fails to start up fully due to conflicting protobuf library
            - Run ``pip uninstall protobuf`` to uninstall the protobuf library installed by pip.

 .. |Google logo| image:: ../../art/common/googlelogo_color_260x88dp.png